2020 Arizona State Sun Devils football team

 The 2020 Arizona State Sun Devils football team represented Arizona State University in the 2020 NCAA Division I FBS football season.
 The Sun Devils played their home games at Sun Devil Stadium in Tempe Arizona, and competed in the South Division of the Pac-12 Conference.
 They were led by third-year head coach Herm Edwards.

 On August 11, 2020, the Pac-12 Conference canceled all fall sports competitions due to the COVID-19 pandemic.
 On September 3, the Pac-12 announced a 2020 football season featuring a seven-game conference-only schedule starting on November 7 and ending with the Pac-12 Championship Game on December 18.

 Due to several games being canceled, the Sun Devils played only four games during the season, compiling a 2–2 record.
 The team announced on December 20 that it would not participate in any bowl game.
-Overall on the season, Arizona State outscored their opponents by a combined total of 161 to 93, largely on the strength of their historic 70–7 blowout win over Arizona in the Territorial Cup.
+Overall on the season, Arizona State outscored their opponents by a combined total of 161 to 93, largely on the strength of their 70–7 blowout win over Arizona in the Territorial Cup.
 It was the second-largest margin of victory in the history of the rivalry.